ianb821/template/README.md

 #Template

 In school, I found that I would need to create .cpp, .h and .java files really often, so I decided to build a template file creator to simplifiy the process for me.
-Template builds template .cpp, .h and .java files (will support more file types in the future) based on a file name and #include, import lines provided at the command line.
+Template builds template .cpp, .h and .java files (will support more file types in the future) based on a file name and #include/import lines provided at the command line.
+If the file type is not one of the supported file types, a new file with the name specified is created.
 The file is opened after creation.

 #Examples: